Teefm-77/Investment-Portfolio-Project/README.md

-Built With
+Built With:

 Language: Java
 Development Environment: Visual Studio Code
 Principles: OOP, Modular Design, SOLID principles.

-How to Run
+How to Run:

 Ensure Java Development Kit (JDK) is installed and configured in your PATH.
 Clone the repository: git clone [your-repo-link]
 Open in your IDE and execute Main.java.